angelawen/Phonebook/README.md

 ***Document description：***

      index.java: Program main function.
-     Server.java  :Create a server with the ability to store posts.
+     Server.java:Create a server with the ability to store posts.
      ServerThread.java:Thread management on the server side by using thread.
 Separate it from the client thread.
      Client.java: Send and request data as a client like a server. upload.java：Upload the XML file and parse it into json data.